-Since 2008, I’ve been traveling around the world; most of that time alone.
-Sometimes I have travelled with boyfriends or friends for a short period of time, but generally I fly solo.
+Since 2008, I’ve been traveling around the world – most of that time alone.
+Sometimes I’ve travelled with boyfriends or friends for a short period of time, but generally I fly solo.

 It was both nerve-wracking and exciting the first time I ever traveled alone.
 However I can honestly say that traveling solo has changed my life and it’s the best decision I’ve ever made.